LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 Lasso's XML interface permits all the various pieces of an XML document to be inspected.
 This includes accessing attributes, node content, node children etc.
-The methods listed in this section are not meant to be exhaustive but instead to show the methods most commonly used when working with an XML document.
+The methods listed in this section are not meant to be exhaustive, but instead to show the methods most commonly used when working with an XML document.

 .. type:: xml_node